SanjogNH/nat-habit-dashboard/PROJECT_INSTRUCTIONS.md

 - **Date range:** from–to date picker.
 Default = last 90 days.
 Min/max
   bounded by data extent.
 - **Granularity:** where applicable — Daily / Weekly / Monthly.
-- **Platform:** multi-select with "All" option, dynamic from data.
+Always a
+  segmented single-choice control (not multi-select — semantically a user can only be looking at one granularity at a time).
+- **View level** (Business, Spend): segmented single-choice control for the same reason.
+- **Multi-selects** (Platforms, Categories, Sub-categories, SKUs, Keywords, Influencers, Campaigns, dimension picker): all use the same widget factory in `filters.js` with these defaults:
+  - **Searchable** — every dropdown has a sticky search box at the top.
+  - **Select all / Clear all** action buttons in the same header row.
+    With a search query active, both actions operate on just the currently-visible matches; cleared search means operate on the full option list.
+  - Trigger label reflects selection count: "All X (N)", "1 selected", "K selected", or the placeholder when nothing's selected.
 - **Category, Subcategory:** cascading multi-selects (selecting categories filters the subcategory list).
 - All filters persist within a session (sessionStorage) and reset on logout/refresh.